15 Feb 4 Leading Mobile Ad Types Of 2017: Banner Ads Still Exist!

 - They occupy the whole screen, having the size of 300 X 250 or 320 X 250 pixels.
 It offers the possibility of escaping by clicking on top, right X or to navigate for more information.

-- Having high eCPM rate, interstitial ads are often the solution for promotion chosen by many experts.
-Providing rich media content engage users.
-In the same time interstitials drive high impressions and conversions if they are used in an inspired manner.
+- Having a high eCPM rate, interstitial ads are often the solution for promotion chosen by many experts.
+Providing rich media content to engage users.
+In the same time, interstitials drive high impressions and conversions if they are used in an inspired manner.

 - Due to the fact that interstitials occupy the entire screen can be considered intrusive.
 But this feeling can be altered if you place the ad between main activities.
 With the right content, it can be considered a little break.